 Both sexes have a pair of gonads (ovaries or testes).
-However, in birds the right ovary fails to develop and only the left ovary and oviduct are present in the adult female.
+However, in birds the right ovary does not develop; only the left ovary and oviduct are present in adult females.
 The main functions of the gonads are gametogenesis and steroidogenesis.
 Both functions are regulated primarily by gonadotropins released by the anterior pituitary gland under the influence of the hypothalamus.
 Hypothalamic control of the pituitary is mediated by a peptide, gonadotropin-releasing hormone (GnRH); the secretion and release of GnRH are governed by CNS stimuli and, through a feedback mechanism, by hormones produced by other endocrine organs such as the gonads, pituitary, thyroid, and adrenal glands.
-(Also see Endocrine System Introductionet seq.)
+(Also see Endocrine System Introduction, et seq.)

 The size and location of the ovaries vary with the species.
-The ovaries can be directly examined by palpation per rectum only in larger animals (eg, cows and mares).
-Once puberty is reached (see Reproductive System Introduction: Features of the Reproductive Cycle), the size and form of the ovaries are altered by cyclic functional structures, namely the corpus luteum (CL) and ovarian follicles.
+The ovaries can be directly examined by ultrasonography or by palpation per rectum only in larger animals (eg, cows, mares, and camelids).
+Once puberty is reached (see Features of the Reproductive Cycle), the size and form of the ovaries are altered by cyclic functional structures, namely the corpus luteum (CL) and ovarian follicles.
 Follicle-stimulating hormone (FSH) is responsible for development of ovarian follicles and synthesis of estrogens.
 Once a certain estrogen level is attained, luteinizing hormone (LH) is released from the anterior pituitary gland in spontaneously ovulating species.
-This LH peak triggers ovulation, which is followed by development of a new CL.
+This LH release triggers ovulation, which is followed by development of a new CL.
 The increase of luteal cells parallels an increase in progesterone output.
 In nonpregnant polyestrous and seasonally polyestrous females, the functional and morphologic life of the CL is terminated by endogenous prostaglandin (PG) F2α from the uterus.
 As the CL regresses, a new ovulatory follicle(s) develops, which completes the estrous cycle.
 The hormonal changes during the estrous cycle can be monitored by laboratory assay of hormones in blood, milk, or feces.
 Estrual cycling is continuous after puberty unless interrupted by pregnancy and, in some species, by season or lactation during the immediate postpartum period.
-Cycling may also be blocked by pathologic conditions of the ovaries (eg, nutritional and stress atrophy, ovarian cysts) and by uterine disease (eg, pyometra, severe endometritis), which may result in persistent luteal function.
+Cycling may also be blocked by pathologic conditions of the ovaries (eg, nutritional atrophy or ovarian cysts) as well as by uterine disease (eg, pyometra), which may result in persistent luteal function.
 Estrogens and progesterone act locally, affecting target organs such as the tubular genital tract, and distally, regulating gonadotropin release by a feedback mechanism on both the hypothalamus and anterior pituitary.
 In addition, they play a prominent role in sexual behaviors, lactation, and the development of secondary sex characteristics.

 The testes function in both spermatogenesis and secretion of steroid hormones.
 Spermatogenesis is stimulated by FSH and augmented by androgens, primarily testosterone.
-Interstitial cells, under the influence of LH, produce testosterone.
+Interstitial cells of the testes, under the influence of LH, produce testosterone.
 Testosterone and its metabolites are required for development and function of accessory glands, copulatory organs, male sex characteristics, and behavior.
 For optimal spermatogenesis, mammalian testes must descend into the scrotal cavity; however, steroidogenesis occurs in testes that remain within the abdomen, and the libido of cryptorchid males is usually not impaired.
-Photoperiod affects both sperm cell formation and steroidogenesis in males of species with a seasonal reproductive pattern.
+Photoperiod affects both sperm cell formation and steroidogenesis in males of species that have a seasonal reproductive pattern.
 Semen quality, libido, and mating ability are reduced during the seasonally anestrous period of females.
-Testicular function can be assessed by evaluation of representative semen samples and hormone assays.
-Examination and measurement of the testicles help predict potential sperm output and may reveal pathologic conditions.
+Function of the testes can be assessed by evaluation of representative semen samples and hormone assays.
+Examination and measurement of the testes help predict potential sperm output and may reveal pathologic conditions.

 The Female Tubular Genital Tract

 The posterior tract, consisting of the vagina, vestibule, and vulva, serves as the copulatory organ and as the last segment of the birth canal.
-It also provides a pathway for ascending infections, particularly when effectiveness of the vestibulovaginal sphincter or the vulvar labia is lost or reduced due to trauma, relaxation, or defective conformation of the perineal region.
+It also provides a pathway for ascending infections, particularly when effectiveness of the vestibulovaginal sphincter or the vulvar labia is lost or reduced because of trauma, relaxation, or defective conformation of the perineal region.
 Puerperal infections commonly involve the entire tubular tract.
 In addition, vestibulovaginal infection perpetuated by urovagina and pneumovagina may sustain chronic infection of the uterus.
-However, the vestibule and vagina can be inflamed, even when the uterus is normal or pregnant.
-Conversely, in closed-cervix pyometra in cows and bitches, the vagina and vestibule may be essentially normal.
+However, the vestibule and vagina can be inflamed even when the uterus is normal or pregnant.
+Conversely, in closed-cervix pyometra in cows and bitches, the vagina and vestibule may essentially be normal.

 The Male Tubular Genital Tract

-In males, the tubular tract provides a pathway for sperm cells and semen.
-On each side, it begins as the efferent ductules of the testes; includes the head, body, and tail of the epididymis; and continues as the ductus deferens.
+In males, the tubular tract provides a pathway for sperm cells and seminal fluid.
+It begins in the testes as the rete testes and efferent ductules, which exit the testes and merge to become the head, body, and tail of the epididymis; it then continues as the ductus deferens.
 In mammals, the ductus deferens ascends into the abdominal cavity via the inguinal ring and passes over the dorsal aspect of the bladder to enter the pelvic urethra.
 The testes in birds are permanently retained in the abdominal cavity.
 The pelvic and penile urethras are shared as an outlet for semen and urine.
 Along this pathway, certain segments of the tract have evolved morphologically and functionally to perform additional specific functions.
 The epididymides are involved in sperm cell maturation and storage and in selective absorption of abnormal spermatozoa.
 Ampullae and accessory sex glands (ie, seminal vesicles, prostate, bulbourethral glands) contribute to the formation of seminal plasma.
 The size, form, and function of the accessory sex glands vary among species.
 The seminal vesicles and the bulbourethral glands are absent in dogs.
 In bulls, the epididymides and seminal vesicles are common sites of infection.
 Epididymitis is also common in rams.
 Prostatic infections, hypertrophy, and malignancy are found primarily in dogs.
 Pathologic conditions of the epididymides can be diagnosed by scrotal palpation or ultrasonography in most animals.
 Other diseases or functional disturbances may require evaluation of one or several semen samples.
+Common semen collection techniques used in veterinary medicine include artificial vagina, electroejaculation, and post-mating recovery from an estrual female.
+The preferred technique varies with the species and operator preference.
 The pelvic accessory sex organs can be assessed by transrectal palpation and ultrasonography in large animals and by digital palpation or transabdominal ultrasonography in small animals.

-Last full review/revision July 2011 by Harry Momont, DVM, PhD, DACT
+Last full review/revision August 2013 by Harry W. Momont, DVM, PhD, DACT